netcoop/t3ext-retrostats/README.md

 ## Configuration

-The ['TYPO3_CONV_VARS']['FE']['logfile_dir'] setting should be placed in AdditionalConfiguration.php instead of LocalConfiguration.php, because the Install tool will remove it as it's no longer a known TYPO3 setting.
+The ['TYPO3_CONF_VARS']['FE']['logfile_dir'] setting should be placed in AdditionalConfiguration.php instead of LocalConfiguration.php, because the Install tool will remove it as it's no longer a known TYPO3 setting.

+If you don't already have it, create the file `AdditionalConfiguration.php` inside directory typo3conf with the following contents:

+    <?php
+    // Value of logfile_dir is relative to site root and should end with / (slash)
+    $GLOBALS['TYPO3_CONF_VARS']['FE']['logfile_dir'] = 'fileadmin/logfiles/';

+    // .... other contents of this file

 ## TypoScript configuration